DawidFranczak/Smart-home-main-server/README.md

 ### Sunblinds
 <img src="/readme_images/sunblind.png" alt="Sunblind page" style="width: 800px;">

 By setting the appropriate value on the slider, you can move the sunblind to any position.
 If it is not possible to communicate with the microcontroller, the message "No connection" will be displayed.
-However, if it is not possible to connect to the home server, the message "No connection home server" will be displayed.
+However, if it is not possible to connect to the home server, the message "No connection to home server" will be displayed.
 To start using the sunblinds, they must be calibrated first.
 After pressing the "Calibration" button, calibration buttons will appear on the right side.

 ### Calibration